pyladieshamburg/getting-started-with-python/terminal_tricks.md

 Life can be easier if you become accustomed to using terminal.
 By pimping your terminal, you boost the appearance and get cool features that make your work more efficient.

 ## Install iTerm2
-[iTerm2](https://www.iterm2.com/) is an alternative to Terminal.
-To install iTerm2, enter the following at the command prompt:
+Install [iTerm2](https://www.iterm2.com/), an alternative to Terminal, by entering the following at the command prompt:

 ```sh
   $ brew cask install iterm2